TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 ## The leapfrog scheme

 In the previous section we have discussed a conditionally stable scheme to solve the wave equation, namely, the FTBS scheme.
-This scheme is constructed based on the explicit Euler scheme and the upwind difference scheme.
+This explicit scheme is constructed based on the forward Euler scheme and the upwind difference scheme.
 A main disadvantage of this scheme is that is only first order accurate both in time and space, which is rather inaccurate.

 A widely used scheme that is second order accurate but also stable, albeit conditionally, designed for *oscillatory motions* is the **leapfrog** scheme.